aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        281:         a = "a"
        282:         b = 2
     -->283:         a @= b
-       284:     except Exception as e:
+       284:     except TypeError as e:

             a: 'a'
             b: 2